Multi-sample analyses

 As mentioned before, in DA we don’t normalize our data with calcNormFactors function, because this approach considers that most of the input features do not vary between conditions.
 This cannot be applied to DA analysis because we have a small number of cell populations that all can change due to the treatment.
 This means that here we will normalize only for library depth, which in pseudo-bulk data means by the total number of cells in each sample (cell type).

 On the other hand, this can lead our data to be susceptible to compositional effect.
 “Compositional” refers to the fact that the cluster abundances in a sample are not independent of one another because each cell type is effectively competing for space in the sample.
-They behave like proportions.
+They behave like proportions in that they must sum to 1.
 If cell type A abundance increases in a new condition, that means we’ll observe less of everything else, even if everything else is unaffected by the new condition.

 Compositionality means that our conclusions can be biased by the amount of cells present in each cell type.
 And this amount of cells can be totally unbalanced between cell types.
 This is particularly problematic for cell types that start at or end up near 0 or 100 percent.